 - Paloma: This tequila-based cocktail with grapefruit soda and lime juice offers a citrusy and slightly bitter profile that pairs well with the seafood flavors.
 Its effervescence also cleanses the palate between bites.

 - Oil , for frying

 - 1 teaspoon salt

 - Heat the oil to 350°F.

-- Mix all the liquid ingredients together.
-Mix all the dry ingredients together.
-When your oil is hot, add the liquid ingredients into the dry ingredients and mix until just combined.
+- Mix all the ingredients together.
+It should have the consistency of a very thick pancake batter.
+See the above.When your oil is hot, add the liquid ingredients to the dry ingredients and mix until combined.

-- Drop a tablespoon of batter into the hot oil at a time.
-Do not crowd the pot.Fry until golden brown on both sides, about 5 minutes.
+- Using a tablespoon or 1 oz cookie scoop , drop 1 oz of batter into the hot oil at a time.
+My small pot holds about 8 at a time.
+Do not overcrowd the pot.Fry until golden brown on both sides, about 7-8 minutes.

 - Drain on paper towels and sprinkle with sea salt while still hot.

 - Canola oil is what I use, but peanut oil is more traditional.